shakedzy/tic_tac_toe/README.md

 ---------------------------

 ### Related blogposts:
-Read about where I got stuck when developing this code on "[Lessons Learned from Tic-Tac-Toe: Practical Reinforcement Learning Tips](https://medium.com/@shakedzy/lessons-learned-from-tic-tac-toe-practical-reinforcement-learning-tips-5cac654a45a8)"
+* Read about where I got stuck when developing this code on "[Lessons Learned from Tic-Tac-Toe: Practical Reinforcement Learning Tips](https://medium.com/@shakedzy/lessons-learned-from-tic-tac-toe-practical-reinforcement-learning-tips-5cac654a45a8)"
+* Read about the _E_ Max-Entropy models on "[Open Minded AI: Improving Performance by Keeping All Options on the Table](https://medium.com/@shakedzy/open-minded-ai-improving-performance-by-keeping-all-options-on-the-table-ddefce50913a)"